VirgilSecurity/virgil-crypto-c/docs/module.md

     treated as a reference to the in-project callback and will be substituted during context resolution step.
 2. Any other value will be used as-is.
 So one third party type can be used.
 The callback attribute is optional.

+size:
+    Define size of the primitive type or enum in bytes.
+The size attribute is optional.
+It can take one of the following values:

+Value: Meaning:
+1: Size of the type is one byte.
+2: Size of the type is two bytes.
+4: Size of the type is three bytes.
+8: Size of the type is four bytes.

 definition:
     Defines where component will be defined.
 This attribute must not be